codemod-com/codemod/README.md

 1. **Manual node type**: When a node is defined with `type: manual`, it will always pause execution and wait for a manual trigger, even if all dependencies are satisfied.
 Manual nodes allow you to insert human verification or decision points in your workflow.

-2. **Manual trigger**: Nodes defined with `trigger: { type: manual }` will pause execution until explicitly triggered, even if they're automatic nodes.
+2. **Manual trigger**: Nodes defined with `type: manual` will pause execution until explicitly triggered, even if they're automatic nodes.
 This is useful for creating approval gates or scheduling specific parts of a workflow.

 When a workflow encounters a manual node or a node with a manual trigger, it: